turingschool/curriculum/source/projects/jscontact.markdown

 By defining the `current_user` method as private in `ApplicationController`, that method will be available to all our controllers because they inherit from `ApplicationController`.
 In addition, the `helper_method` line makes the method available to all our views.
 Now we can access `current_user` from any controller and any view!

-Refresh your page and you'll move on to the next error, @undefined local variable or method `login_path'@.
+Refresh your page and you'll move on to the next error, `undefined local variable or method `login_path'`.

 ### Convenience Routes

 Just because we're following the REST convention doesn't mean we can't also create our own named routes.
 The view snipped we wrote is attempting to link to `login_path` and `logout_path`, but our application doesn't yet know about those routes.

-Open @/config/routes.rb@ and add two custom routes:
+Open `/config/routes.rb` and add two custom routes:

 ```ruby
   match "/login" => redirect("/auth/twitter"), as: :login
   match "/logout" => "sessions#destroy", as: :logout
 ```

-The first line creates a path named `login` which just redirects to the static address @/auth/twitter@ which will be intercepted by the OmniAuth middleware.
+The first line creates a path named `login` which just redirects to the static address `/auth/twitter` which will be intercepted by the OmniAuth middleware.
 The second line creates a `logout` path which will call the destroy action of our `SessionsController`.

 With those in place, refresh your browser and it should load without error.